-5 A.3.1 states that the chairman should, on appointment, meet the independence criteria set out in this provision, but thereafter the test of independence is not appropriate in relation to the chairman.
+A.3.1 states that the chairman should, on appointment, meet the independence criteria set out in this provision, but thereafter the test of independence is not appropriate in relation to the chairman.

-- has, or has had within the last three years, a material business relationship with the company either directly, or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company; - has received or receives additional remuneration from the company apart from a director's fee, participates in the company's share option or a performance-related pay scheme, or is a member of the company's pension scheme; - has close family ties with any of the company's advisers, directors or senior employees; - holds cross-directorships or has significant links with other directors through involvement in other companies or bodies; - represents a significant shareholder; or - has served on the board for more than nine years from the date of their first election.
+- has received or receives additional remuneration from the company apart from a director's fee, participates in the company's share option or a performance-related pay scheme, or is a member of the company's pension scheme; - has close family ties with any of the company's advisers, directors or senior employees; - holds cross-directorships or has significant links with other directors through involvement in other companies or bodies; - represents a significant shareholder; or - has served on the board for more than nine years from the date of their first election.

-B.1.2 Except for smaller companies6, at least half the board, excluding the chairman, should comprise non-executive directors determined by the board to be independent.
+B.1.2.
+Except for smaller companies, at least half the board, excluding the chairman, should comprise non-executive directors determined by the board to be independent.
 A smaller company should have at least two independent non-executive directors.

-B.2 Appointments to the Board
+B.2: Appointments to the Board